‘It’s In The Details’

 1901-02 Ogden Tab Cigarettes General Interest Overview

-The Ogden Tab Cigarettes General Interest issue was a massive set, believed to contain 1,290 cards spread out over six series (A, B, C, D, E, and F).
+The Ogden Tab Cigarettes General Interest issue was a massive set, believed to contain 1,560 cards spread out over six series (A, B, C, D, E, and F).
 Dating for the set is from 1901 through 1902 but reports conflict on which series’ were produced in which years.
+While severely underrated, I believe it is one of the top pre-war tobacco sets of all time.

 Backs of the cards indicate the total number included in the set.
 Each series states how many cards are in each one: